Young America Cricket Club Invitation

 The Young America Cricket Club Invitation was a late 19th-century men's grass court tennis tournament held at the Young America Cricket Club (YACC), Stanton, Philadelphia, Pennsylvania, United States from 1885 to 1895.

 History

 In 1855 the Young America Cricket Club (YACC) was founded.
-In 1885 the club inugurated an inviational men's tennis tournament known as the Young America Cricket Club Invitation.
+In 1885 the club inaugurated an invitational men's tennis tournament known as the Young America Cricket Club Invitation.
 This important event was only held for three editions.
 The tournament was discontinued as following the merger of the Young America Cricket Club with another famous venue the Germantown Cricket Club in 1889.